niieani/typescript-vs-flowtype/README.md

 ### TypeScript

 TypeScript is more strict here, in that if you want to use a property which is not declared, you must explicitly say so by defining the indexed property.
-You will be allowed to use custom properties, but will have to access them through the bracket access syntax, i.e. UserInstance['someProperty'].
-At the moment, you cannot define "open" (non-exact) types using TypeScript.
+You will be allowed to use not-explicitly defined properties ~but will have to access them through the bracket access syntax, i.e. UserInstance['someProperty'].
+At the moment, you cannot define "open" (non-exact) types using TypeScript.~ UPDATE: Possible to use [dotted syntax](https://github.com/Microsoft/TypeScript/pull/12671) since TypeScript 2.2.
 This is mostly a design decision as it forces you to write the typings upfront.

 ```js
 type ExactUser = { name: string, age: number };